SeanHRN/krita-renpy-scripter/README.md

 3. `Generate Ren'Py Scripting` will be in the list; check its box.
 4. Restart Krita.

 # Known Issue

  - The image dimensions section of the Scale Percentage Size Calculator doesn't automatically update when a Krita document is opened.

 # Feedback
 Do you have suggestions on how to make the plugin better?
 Are there any commonly-used templates that you want to see as export options?
 Send a message to my [krita-artists.org page](https://krita-artists.org/u/HyDrone/summary).

+# License
+Generate Ren'Py Scripting is released under the GNU General Public License (version 3 or later).